pingidentity/pingone-mobile-sdk-android/README.md

 ### Device Integrity Validation

-PingOne uses Google's Safety Net to perform Device Integrity Validation for threat protection.
+PingOne uses Google's SafetyNet to perform device integrity validation for threat protection.
-To use this feature you should obtain a SafetyNet API Key, to learn how to do this please refer to [Obtain a SafetyNet API Key](https://developer.android.com/training/safetynet/attestation#obtain-api-key).
+To use this feature, you should obtain a SafetyNet API Key.
+Refer to [Obtain a SafetyNet API Key](https://developer.android.com/training/safetynet/attestation#obtain-api-key).
-The retrieved API key should be passed to the PingOneSDK using the following new API method:
+The retrieved API key should be passed to the PingOne SDK using the following new API method:

 ```java
 PingOne.setSafetyNetApiKey(context, apiKey);
 ```